-This area of the curriculum is focussed mainly on History and Geography.
+This area of the curriculum is focused mainly on History and Geography.

 Our pupils are curious about the past and keen to understand how and why events occurred; they go on to question why people interpret the past in different ways.
 As a school, we believe that high-quality history lessons encourage skills of critical thinking, weighing evidence, sifting arguments, and allow pupils to develop perspective and judgement.
 Pupils experience a rich and relevant curriculum, not just gaining knowledge of Britain’s past, and our place in the world, but helping them to understand the challenges of our own time, through studying the past, gaining skills for the future.